-Choice Based Credit System (CBCS) provides the options for the students to select from the number of prescribed courses.
-The CBCS provides a 'cafeteria' type approach in which the students can Choose electives from a wide range of courses of their choice, learn at their own pace, undergo additional courses and acquire more than the required credits, adopt an interdisciplinary approach for learning which enables integration of concepts, theories, techniques.
-These are greatly enhances the skill/employability of students.
+Choice Based Credit System (CBCS) provides choice for students to select from the prescribed courses (core, Foundation, Foundation Elective, elective, open elective and minor or soft skill courses).
+The CBCS provides a 'cafeteria' type approach in which the students can Choose electives from a wide range of courses of their choice, learn at their own pace, undergo additional courses and acquire more than the required credits, adopt an interdisciplinary approach to learning which enables integration of concepts, theories, techniques, and, perspectives from two or more disciplines to advance fundamental understanding or to solve problems whose solutions are beyond the scope of a single discipline.
+These greatly enhance the skill/employability of students.

-In order to increase the Industry/Corporate readiness, many Soft Skills, self learning components and Personality Development modules have been added to the existing curriculum.
-In order to enhance creativity and innovation Mini Project and Industrial visit & Interaction are made mandatory for all undergraduate programs.
+In order to increase the Industry/Corporate readiness, many Soft Skills and Personality Development modules have been added to the existing curriculum of the academic year 2015-16.
+Industry Interactions have been made compulsory to enhance the field experience.
+In order to enhance creativity and innovation Mini Project and Industrial visit & Interaction are included in all undergraduate programs.

-Dr. Umesh D. R. Deputy Dean (Academic) Associate Professor, Dept. of Computer Science & Engg.
-Dr. P. S. Puttaswamy Dean (Academic) Professor, Dept. of Electrical & Electronics Engg.
+Dr. Umesh D R Deputy Dean (Academic) Associate Professor, Dept. of CS &Engg Dr. Nagarathna Dean (Academic) Professor Dept. of CS &Engg